lupyuen/lupyuen.github.io/src/avaota.md

 - Anyone porting NuttX from __QEMU to Real SBC__?
 This walkthrough shall be mighty helpful!

-TI ported NuttX to a simpler A527 board, the Avaota-A1 SBC by PINE64 ($55): https://pine64.com/product/yuzuki-avaota-a1-single-board-computer-4gb-32gb/
+I ported NuttX to a simpler A527 board, the Avaota-A1 SBC by PINE64 ($55): https://pine64.com/product/yuzuki-avaota-a1-single-board-computer-4gb-32gb/

-Avaota-A1 SBC is Open Source Hardware (CERN OHL Licensed).
+TODO: Avaota-A1 SBC is Open Source Hardware (CERN OHL Licensed).
 PINE64 sells it today, maybe we'll see more manufacturers with the same design: https://github.com/AvaotaSBC/Avaota-A1

-I think NuttX on Avaota-A1 (Allwinner A527) will be super interesting because:
+TODO: I think NuttX on Avaota-A1 (Allwinner A527) will be super interesting because:

 (1) It's one of the first ports of Arm64 in NuttX Kernel Build (NXP i.MX93 might be another?)